ranu01/project-1/README.md

 ## Getting Started:

+Contributions to Spofy are welcome!
+To contribute, follow these steps:

+Fork the repository.
+Create a new branch for your feature: git checkout -b my-new-feature.
+Make changes and commit them: git commit -am 'Add new feature'.
+Push to the branch: git push origin my-new-feature.
+Submit a pull request.
+Explore the website's features through the user interface.
+(Provide a brief overview of the main functionalities here, like searching for music, playing songs, creating playlists, etc.)

 Open a terminal in the project directory.
 Run a development server using a tool like npm start or a similar command depending on your setup.
 This will typically launch the website in your default browser at a specified port.